 A letter from Matt Warshaw, Executive Director of Encyclopedia of Surfing.

 Hello surfers and all lovers of surf culture.
-The 2021 Encyclopedia of Surfing fundraiser is ON (December 6 – 16), and if that is enough to trigger the credit-card extension reflex, click here to donate, and here to subscribe or buy a gift sub.
+The 2022 Encyclopedia of Surfing fundraiser is ON (December 12–21), and if that alone is enough to trigger the philanthropic reflex, click here to donate and here to subscribe or buy a gift sub.